bnc19/YF_in_Asia/README.md

 # Repository structure

-This repository contains data and code pertaining to The Risk Analysis of Yellow Fever in Asia.
+This repository contains data and code pertaining:

+Cracknell Daniels B et al. Yellow fever in Asia–a risk analysis, Journal of Travel Medicine, 2021;, taab015, https://doi.org/10.1093/jtm/taab015

 Specifically, it contains:

 * The data and code used to estimate the number of yellow fever case introductions from endemic countries